 White and blue first made an appearance in 1888, when the club wore what would become their traditional kit colours of white shirts, dark blue shorts and dark blue socks.
 However, in 1892, the club colours changed to red and white striped shirts worn with dark blue shorts and dark blue socks, before the kit we know today returned in 1894.

-For the 2016/2017 season, the Bury players wear white shirts with a blue trim, blue shorts and blue socks.
+For the 2018/2019 season, the Bury players wear white shirts with a navy blue trim, navy blue shorts and navy blue socks.

 The Bury Football Club stadium is Gigg Lane.
-Gigg Lane has been the home of Bury since 1885, with the stadium purposely built for the football club.
+Also known as the Energy Check Stadium for sponsorship reasons, Gigg Lane has been the home of Bury since 1885, with the stadium purposely built for the football club.